kevintruong/til/Networking,-Part-1:-Introduction.md

 A typical use case for UDP is when receiving up to date data is more important than receiving all of the data.
 For example, a game may send continuous updates of player positions.
 A streaming video signal may send picture updates using UDP

 ## What is TCP?
 When is it used?
-TCP is a connection-based protocol.
+TCP is a connection-based protocol that is built on top of IPv4 and IPv6 (and therefore can be described as "TCP/IP" or "TCP over IP").
 TCP creates a _pipe_ between two machines and abstracts away the low level packet-nature of the Internet: Thus, under most conditions, bytes sent from one machine will eventually arrive at the other end without duplication or data loss.

 TCP will invisibly manage resending packets, ignoring duplicate packets, re-arranging out-of-order packets and changing the rate at which packets are sent.